How to remove the activation lock on a MacBook?

 Here, you can keep software like CleanMyMac X for proper MacBook performance monitoring and cleanup, like maintenance script running, Login item management, fixing hung apps, etc. Or use the specific methods suitable for handling the activation lock removal process.

-What is Activation Lock on Mac?
+What is an Activation Lock on Mac?

 The Activation Lock is a feature on Mac devices that is available as a safety precaution.
 This works to protect data in the device when it is stolen or misplaced, to avoid unauthorized people from accessing the device and getting personal data.